Shallow Foundations :

-These are either stepped type, slate type or slope type, having projections in the vae concrete.
+These are either stepped type, slate type, or slope type, having projections in concrete.
 To support heavy loads, reinforcement is also provided at the base.
 The reinforcement provided is in the form of steel bars and is placed in both directions.
 Concrete column footings may be either isolated footings or combined footings.
-Isolated footings are used to support the individual columns, whereas combined footings are used where projections of different columns are not possible on all the sides, due to limited space.
+Isolated footings are used to support the individual columns, whereas combined footings are used where projections of different columns are not possible on all sides, due to limited space.

 2) Grillage Foundation: